 Hotel and restaurant in a village.
 Le Clos Parc & Spa in Verneuil-sur-Avre, which was in English hands during the Hundred Years War, is on the road from Paris to Mont-Saint-Michel, and is near Chartres, Le Perche Regional Nature Park and Giverny.
 It is quintessentially English.
 This château, with its Anglo-Norman conical turret roof and flambé-glazed bricks, inspired by Viollet-le-Duc, is nestled in a park with ancient trees which leads to two restaurants.
 The rooms are elegantly appointed, with period furniture and elegant wallpaper evoking the world of the horse.
 Le Clos offers a delightful new wellness area and a charming Gustave Eiffel-style ironwork conservatory for breakfast and tea room. ...
 Learn moreless

 In recent years, many Parisians have moved out to the area around Nogent-le-Rotrou.
 Not in memory of the Resistance and the underground fighters of Plainville who famously sabotaged the railway line and bridges, but rather out of a love for the conserved nature of forested hills, wooded countryside and...Read More less

 Hotel and restaurant in the country.
-Château d’Audrieu, located between Caen and Bayeux, offers the opportunity to travel back in time.
-This 18th century edifice, listed as a historical monument, offers the warm welcome of a family home.
-The elegantly proportioned château is set in an extensive 25 hectares of wooded grounds and gardens.
-Hesitate not a minute longer, all the charms of Normandy await you at Audrieu!
-Turn the pages of history and discover not only the beaches of the D-Day landings, but also Bayeux and its famous Queen Matilda's tapestry, Caen - the city of the Dukes of Normandy -, and Mont-Saint-Michel - a treasure of French heritage; and the gourmet delights at Le Séran, Château d’Audrieu’s main restaurant.
+Château d’Audrieu, located between Caen and Bayeux, is an opportunity to travel back in time.
+This 18th-century edifice, listed as a historical monument, offers the warm welcome of a family home.
+The elegantly proportioned château is set in an extensive 25-hectare wooded park with magnificent gardens.
+Turn the pages of history and discover not only the beaches of the D-Day landings, but also Bayeux and its famous Tapestry of Queen Matilda; Caen, the home of the Dukes of Normandy; Mont-Saint-Michel, a treasure of French heritage; and the gourmet delights at Le Séran, Château d’Audrieu’s main restaurant.
 All the charms of Normandy await you here! ...
 Learn moreless